Autoselectr car comparison platform — project hero banner

 Form Design

-Due to the two distinct types of users, two forms were created to support both user types
+Due to the two distinct types of users, I needed to create two forms to support both user types

 Car Comparison Page